-Anya Crea Vance LPC Intern
+Anya Crea Vance Professional Counselor Associate

 The core of my approach revolves around the relationship my clients and I have as we move through the therapeutic process together.
 I employ a person-centered perspective, relying heavily on ecopsychology, somatic approaches and neurobiology, as well as postmodern/mindfulness-based cognitive perspectives.
 I view people and their problems as a holistic and unique story embedded within a cultural context and social system.
 I believe that people can expand and construct the understanding of their reality by changing the nature of their relationships with their bodies, other people, their core selves, problems, and the environment.